"June 18, 2014 -- Both acupuncture and bee-venom acupuncture improved symptoms in people with Parkinson's disease, a small study shows.

 Carcinogenicity studies of selegiline have not been conducted using the buccal route.

-No reproductive and developmental toxicology studies have been conducted using the buccal route.
+No fertility studies have been conducted with selegiline using the buccal route.

 There are no adequate and well-controlled studies in pregnant women.
-ZELAPAR® (selegiline hydrochloride) should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+In animal studies, administration of selegiline during pregnancy was associated with developmental toxicity (decreased embryofetal and postnatal offspring growth and survival) at doses greater than those used clinically.
+ZELAPAR should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Additional Zelapar Information